Nov11/Nov11.github.io/_posts/2018-06-04-notes-of-miscellaneousness.md

 11. interruptedexception.
 Deal with it : 1)rethrow, or 2)Thread.currentThread().interrupt().
 12. thrift does not output null value in json by default. if that's what you need, you need a new protocal class and customized write method for a target schema. it's clumsy anyway.
 13. thrift protocol could be modified to implement a feature that ommit some field names in the structure. field ids can be used as path to that field and current path can be checked before writing struct.
+14. use ```-XX:-OmitStackTraceInFastThrow``` if you find exceptions like NullPointerException are printed without stack trace.
 ---------------------------------------
 1. delete backward with reverse_iterator in a for loop.
    ```c++